-Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate studies or any completed graduate program or a combination of the last 60 units of undergraduate and/or graduate coursework.
+Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate, post-baccalaureate, or graduate studies.
+As special circumstances arise, GPA calculations can be performed on a case-by-case basis.

 |Subject||Quantity and Discipline|

-2 – Courses from the following disciplines: cultural anthropology, economics, health care administration, psychology, sociology, public policy, family studies, history, political science, social work, behavioral health
+2 – Courses from any of the following: cultural anthropology, economics, health care administration, psychology, sociology, public policy, family studies, history, political science, social work, behavioral health

-1 - Course above college algebra (i.e. statistics, calculus)
+1 – Course more advanced than college algebra (e.g. statistics)

-1 – Course from one of the following disciplines: art, music, theater, speech and communication, philosophy, religion, gender studies, ethics, literature, English
+1 – Course from any of the following: art, music, theater, speech and communication, philosophy, religion, gender studies, ethics, literature, English

-*At least one course from five science courses (Chemistry and Biology) must be upper division - as defined by your institution.
+- At least one course from the Chemistry or Biology courses must be upper division as defined by your institution.
+Labs are not required.